At a Glance

 - Exposure to toxins such as cyanide and methanol

-- A variety of rare inherited metabolic and mitochondrial diseases that are forms of muscular dystrophy and affect normal ATP production (see the Related Content below for links to more information on these)
+- A variety of rare inherited metabolic and mitochondrial diseases that are forms of muscular dystrophy and affect normal ATP production

 - Strenuous exercise, as with marathon runners